Elvin (given name)

 Elvin is a male given name.

 In the Balkans, Elvin is popular among Bosniaks in the former Yugoslav nations.
 It is also popular among Albanians.
 The name is a modification to the name Alvin, another popular name among the group.
 Its popularity among these communities is likely due to its similarity to Eldin, a name also shared by many in the region.

-Elvin is also popular in Turkey as a female name and Azerbaijan as a male name.
+Elvin is also popular in Turkey, Azerbaijan and Iran as a male name.

+It means Great Of Clan in Turkish.